-Griselda San Martin is a documentary photographer currently based in New York City.
-She is a graduate of the Documentary Photography and Photojournalism program at the International Center of Photography in New York and holds an M.A. in Journalism from the University of Colorado.
+Griselda San Martin is a Spanish documentary photographer currently based in New York City.
+She is a graduate of the Documentary Photography and Photojournalism program at the International Center of Photography (ICP) and holds a masters in Journalism from the University of Colorado Boulder.